The Modern Resume Formatting and Design

 Making Your Resume Easy to Use: The Simple Plan

-But when you use complicated layouts with many columns or use light colors just to look modern, you actually create a "wall."
+But when you use complicated layouts with many columns or light colors just to look current, you actually create a "wall."
 This wall makes a tired recruiter work harder just to find your main points, causing frustration.
+Resume design trends come and go, but readability is what consistently moves applications forward.

-The usual advice just gives a list of things not to do—no color, no fancy boxes, and no columns—which results in a document that looks very old-fashioned.
-This common view is wrong.
+The usual advice just gives a list of things not to do — no color, no fancy boxes, no columns — which results in a document that looks outdated.
+That common view is wrong.

 Making Things Accessible is the Best Trick for Success